-- 2.1 The application site is within the defined settlement boundary and is part of a group of eight semi-detached bungalows positioned at the top of a steep bank, formerly a railway embankment, but now given over to residential development.
+2.1 The application site is within the defined settlement boundary and is within part of a group of eight semi-detached bungalows positioned at the top of a steep bank, formerly a railway embankment, but now given over to residential development.
 The site is in an elevated position, with steep slopes up to the properties and down to the rear, giving very steep garden areas.
 There is established vegetation on the northern slopes fronting Naildown Road and some properties in this group have created domestic garden / decking areas and off-street parking.
-The site is in an area identified as being of potential land instability. - 2.2 A site location plan is attached to this report as Appendix 1.
+The site is in an area identified as being of potential land instability.